 ❸ Now select another cell to paste the copied data.

 ❹ Right-click on the cell and choose the Paste (P) command to paste it.

-If you do so, you will see that the copied data look exactly the same as the source data.
+If you do so, you will see that the copied data looks exactly the same as the source data.

-Thus we can conclude that the Paste (P) command, paste everything from the source cell to the destination cell.
+Thus we can conclude that the Paste (P) command, pastes everything from the source cell to the destination cell.
 It includes cell formatting, font, color, etc.

-Now let’s see what does the Paste Special command does.
+Now let’s see what the Paste Special command does.
 To do so,

 ❶ Again select the entire Total column.

 ❷ Now hit CTRL + C to copy the selected cells.

 ❸ To paste the copied data using the Paste Special command, right-click on a cell.

 ❹ From the pop-up list, you can choose the Paste Special command.